damdafayton/url-redirector/README.md

 - First path is used for naming the project; `oaysus` in the example
 - Second path is used for naming the developer; `damda` in the example

-To redirect any path to the registered url `redirectPath` parameter must be entered to the url.
+To redirect to any path of the registered url `redirectPath` parameter must be entered to the url.

 `http://ec2-1-335-124-976.compute-1.amazonaws.com:3030/oaysus/damda?redirectPath=/some-path?someParam=null`